 Content migration execution

-Execute migrations at any scale needed, from gigabyte to petabyte, with speed increased through automatic API and WAN optimization.
-Because of the extensive analysis and simulation of the migration, execution should be one of the easiest steps.
+You migrate content at any scale with automatic API and WAN optimization.
+Thanks to analysis and migration simulation, the actual migration run should be one of the easiest steps.

-To reduce end user impact during the migration, Box strongly recommends that organizations execute migrations via a series of delta syncs – smaller migrations of new and updated data.
-Box Shuttle knows what data has been migrated to Box, and can execute smaller, quicker delta syncs to migrate new data and also transfer over any updated data.
+To reduce end user impact during the migration, Box strongly recommends that organizations execute migrations via a series of delta syncs – a series of migrations of initial data, followed by new and updated data.
+Box Shuttle knows what data has been migrated to Box, and can execute smaller, quicker delta syncs to migrate new data and also transfer any updated data.